A California Christmas: Plot

 As Christmas approaches, Joseph attempts to tell Callie the truth about who he is, but never finds the right moment.
-He also continually ignores his mother's calls for a status update on the ranch deal.
-Joseph’s mother takes matters into her own hands and comes to the ranch, fully exposing the con, and pressures Callie to accept the deal to pay off her mother's extensive medical bills.
-Callie refuses the offer and kicks out Joseph, though Joseph stands up to his mother and pleads to help save the ranch.
+He also continually ignores his mother's calls.
+She takes matters into her own hands and comes to the ranch, fully exposing Joseph, and pressures Callie to accept the deal to pay off her mother's extensive medical bills.
+She refuses the offer and kicks out Joseph, although he stands up to his mother, pleading to help save the ranch.

-Leo and Manny taste the wine from the ranch from the leftover bottle Joseph had and realize it's one of the best wines they've ever tasted.
-The three of them bring the wine to a prominent wine expert and the wine expert agrees on the quality.
+Leo and Manny taste the ranch's wine from the leftover bottle Joseph had and realize it's one of the best they've ever tasted.
+The three of them bring the bottle to a prominent sommelier and he agrees on the quality.
 Joseph goes back to the abandoned vineyard on his own and helps spruce up the area.
 Callie finds him working on the vineyard and although still angry at him, works with him to make the vineyard presentable.

-The wine expert visits the vineyard and ends up purchasing the remainder of Callie's father's wine in the cellar and also leases the existing vines for the future.
+The sommelier visits the vineyard and ends up purchasing the remainder of Callie's father's wine in the cellar and also leases the existing vines for the future.
 With the purchase and future commissions from sales, it is enough to keep the ranch in Callie's hands.

 Joseph secretly fixes up Callie's old barn and a Christmas / saving-the-ranch celebration takes place, where Callie eventually forgives him and they reconcile.
 Sometime in the future, Joseph and Callie are sitting on a bench in the now thriving vineyard.
 Wedding rings are visible on their hands.